コンテンツにスキップ

 --I had the opportunity to look at your many works in the reading room.
 They cover a wide range of subjects, including novels, non-fiction, essays, plays, and children's literature.

-This is because it is the place where Taifusa Daibutsu was born and which he held a special place in.
-For about 10 years from 1931, when he had become a popular writer, he used room 318 of the Hotel New Grand as his workplace.
-Yokohama, with its exotic and free atmosphere, was a beloved hometown located exactly halfway between Kamakura, where he was accustomed, and Tokyo, where his editorial office was located, and was an inspiring place that inspired his works.
-Even today, the Hotel New Grand has a "Tengu Room," which is beloved by many, along with his novel "Mist Horn," set in Yokohama in the early Meiji period.
+This is because it is the place where Daifusa Daibutsu was born and which he held a special place in.
+For around 10 years, from 1931 when he became a popular writer, he used Room 318 of the Hotel New Grand as his workplace.
+Yokohama, with its exotic and free-spirited atmosphere, was a beloved hometown located exactly halfway between Kamakura, where he was accustomed to living, and Tokyo, where his editorial office was located, and was an inspiring place that inspired his work.
+The Hotel New Grand still houses the Tengu Room, which is beloved today as well as his novel "Mist Horn," set in Yokohama in the early Meiji period.

 -What do you think is the appeal of Daibutsu's works?

-Blue, white and red, inspired by the French tricolor flag
+Blue, white, and red, inspired by the French tricolor flag

 Osaragi Jiro Memorial Museum, 2nd floor salon

-Osaragi was born near the port of Yokohama, which was open to foreign countries.
-He was influenced by his older brother, Nojiri Hoei, a star literary scholar who would later become the godfather of Pluto, and was familiar with Western literature from an early age.
-He was devoted to the French novelist and critic Romain Rolland, and even published a translation of his work.
-He later traveled to France, where he collected materials related to the Paris Commune and wrote the final part of his French tetralogy, "Paris Burning," with a focus on historical facts.
+Born near the port of Yokohama, which was open to foreigners, Osaragi was familiar with Western literature from an early age, influenced by his older brother, Nojiri Hoei, a literary scholar and the star who would later name Pluto.
+He was a great admirer of French novelist and critic Romain Rolland, and even published his translations.
+He later traveled to France, where he collected materials related to the Paris Commune and wrote "Paris Burning," the final part of his four-part French novel series, with a focus on historical facts.

 The cat photo exhibition is popular every year!
-It runs until April 20th
+It runs until April 20th.

 Osaragi Jiro x Cat Photo Exhibition 2025